Skip to Content

 "We've made multiple offers to settle this lawsuit.
 Very generous offers.
 I wish I could describe them to you, because you would say they're generous.
 I'm not at liberty to do that," the governor said.
 She added that her decision to drop the peak congestion toll to $9 from the original $15 "has not changed the position of New Jersey" over New York's implementation of a fee to drive a car into the most congested and transit-rich part of New York City.

-The sources said that New York is offering New Jersey "in excess" of $100 million for New Jersey Transit — likely an annual payment from the $900 million or so expected annually from congestion tolls.
+The sources said that New York is offering New Jersey "in excess" of $100 million for New Jersey Transit — potentially an annual payment from the $900 million or so expected annually from congestion tolls.
 The money would be a boon for Murphy, who raised fares a staggering 15 percent this year due to budget shortfalls.
 The system has continued to struggle.

 One advocate said that if Hochul is to be taken at her word, Murphy is doing a huge disservice to NJ Transit commuters, who would join their counterparts on Metro-North and Long Island Rail Road in seeing a direct benefit from congestion pricing.
 Currently, the MTA's commuter rail systems will each get 10 percent of the $15 billion in capital improvements that are being funded by congestion pricing (the remaining 80 percent goes to New York City Transit, whose riders include many New Jersey residents).